ctesta01/ctesta01.github.io/index.md

 # Hello, and welcome to my blog.

-This is a collection of posts, ideas, and creations of mine.
+This is a collection of posts, ideas, and creations of mine, as well as references to many others fascinating work.
 I hope you enjoy.

 ## Resources
 - [Mathematics Resources](http://ctesta.com/articles/2017-03/Math-Resources)